 Optimization and CAE Automation

 SIMCenter employs optimization techniques to automate and enhance the use of CAE tools.
-These numerical techniques are employed across the areas listed above, and they allow engineers to deliver the best possible designs resulting in improved performance in areas like weight, efficiency and manufacturability.
+Engineers use these numerical techniques to deliver the best possible designs resulting in improved performance in areas like weight, efficiency and manufacturability.